angular/angular-ja/adev-ja/src/content/guide/ssr.en.md

 ## Configure server-side rendering

 Note: In Angular v17 and later, `server.ts` is no longer used by `ng serve`.
-The dev server will use `main.server.ts` directly to perfom server side rendering.
+The dev server will use `main.server.ts` directly to perform server side rendering.

 The `server.ts` file configures a Node.js Express server and Angular server-side rendering. `CommonEngine` is used to render an Angular application.

-<docs-code path="adev/src/content/examples/ssr/server.ts" visibleLines="[31,45]"></docs-code>
+<docs-code path="adev/src/content/examples/ssr/server.ts" visibleLines="[33,47]"></docs-code>

 Angular CLI will scaffold an initial server implementation focused on server-side rendering your Angular application.
 This server can be extended to support other features such as API routes, redirects, static assets, and more.
 See [Express documentation](https://expressjs.com/) for more details.